curvednebula/curvednebula.com/src/trimaudio/README.md

 1. Select an audio file or drag it into the trimmer.
 2. Click or drag the waveform to navigate through the audio.
-3. Drag the waveform edge handles to select the range to keep, or enter exact start and end times.
+3. Drag the waveform edge handles to select the range to keep, or enter exact start and end timestamps as `H:M:S.S`, `M:S.S`, or `S.S`.
 4. Preview the selected range with the play button.
 5. Choose **Save Audio** to export an Ogg Opus file.